Rakesh9100/CalcDiverse/Calculators/Health-Risk-Assessment-Calculator/README.md

 ## Description :-

-It is a simple HTML form that can be used to assess an individual's risk factors for common health conditions like heart disease and diabetes based on their lifestyle habits and family history.
+This calculator can be used to assess an individual's risk factors for common health conditions like heart disease and diabetes based on their lifestyle habits and family history.
 This form includes sections for personal information, lifestyle habits, and family history.
 It uses JavaScript to provide a basic risk assessment based on the input values.

 ## Tech Stacks :-